markarasev/markarasev.github.io/index.md

 # Hello, I'm Marc 👋

-I'm a **senior software engineer**, focusing on building high-quality, extendable and scalable backend applications.
+I'm a **senior software engineer** dedicated to building high-quality, extendable and scalable backend applications.
 I write code for **humans first**, and eventually for machines.

 I am a specialist of the **Scala** programming language and the **JVM** ecosystem, but first and foremost I'm a specialist of **software development**.
 So I don't mind using other programming ecosystems, with a marked preference for advanced ones.